apifest/apifest-doclet/README.md

 Sometimes users call the API in an incorrect manner and the API needs to respond with an error message.
 The following tags can be used to document these error messages:

-- @apifest.docs.exceptions.{parameterName} - use this tag to define the name of the exception and the conditions in which this exception occurs.
+- @apifest.docs.exceptions.{exceptionName} - use this tag to define the name of the exception and the conditions in which this exception occurs.
-- @apifest.docs.exceptions.{parameterName}.description - full description of the exception
+- @apifest.docs.exceptions.{exceptionName}.description - full description of the exception
-- @apifest.docs.exceptions.{parameterName}.code - the code of the exception
+- @apifest.docs.exceptions.{exceptionName}.code - the code of the exception

 ##Features